Department of Human Services Right-To-Know Law Policy

 2. Modifications that reduce the scope of a pending RTKL request.
 If the only effect of a modification is to withdraw some or all of a pending RTKL request, the policy of the Department is to give that modification immediate effect.

-The Department has regular business hours from 8:30 a.m. to 4:00 p.m. on business days at its Open Records Office in Room 234 of the Health and Welfare Building.
-Any RTKL request received by the Department's Open Records Office after the close of regular business hours shall be deemed to have been received by that office on the following business day.
+G. Business Hours — The department has regular business hours from 8:30 a.m. to 4:00 p.m. on business days at its Open Records Office in Room 234 of the Health and Welfare Building.
+Any RTKL request received by the department's Open Records Office after the close of regular business hours shall be deemed to have been received by that office on the following business day.

 Unless a longer period of time is needed and communicated to the requester by an "interim response" (as discussed in paragraph A below), the RTKL requires that the Department respond to a RTKL request within five business days.
 For purposes of determining the end of the five-business-day period, the day that a RTKL request is received is not counted.
 The first day of the five-business-day period is the Department's next business day.